 People with HNPCC may develop polyps at the same rate as others, but these polyps are more likely to become cancer and in a shorter period of time.
 It is important that people with HNPCC begin having colonoscopies at age 20-25 and that colonoscopy is repeated every 1-2 years as colon cancer can occur at an earlier age and more rapidly in this population.

 Women with HNPCC also have a very high risk of developing cancer of the endometrium (lining of the uterus).
-The estimated lifetime risk for endometrial cancer in these women is 40-60% with the average age at diagnosis being 50 years old.
+The estimated lifetime risk for endometrial cancer in these women is up to 70%.
 It is recommended that women with HNPCC have an annual endometrial biopsy starting at 35.
-Other cancers linked with HNPCC include cancer of the breast, ovary, stomach, small bowel, pancreas, kidney, brain, ureters (tubes that carry urine from the kidneys to the bladder), and bile duct.
+HNPCC carriers also have a higher risk of several other cancers, including gastric, ovarian, small intestine, bile duct, pancreas, brain and ureter cancers.
+Learn more about screening for other high risk cancers on OncoLink.

 Familial Adenomatous Polyposis (FAP)

 FAP is caused by a mutation in the APC gene, which is most often inherited from a parent.
-However, in 30% of cases it occurs without a family history.
+However, in 25% of cases it occurs without a family history.
 About 1% of all colorectal cancers are diagnosed in people with FAP.
 People with FAP typically develop hundreds or thousands of polyps in their colon and rectum.
 This begins in their teens or early adulthood, sometimes as early as 10 years old.
 Cancer usually develops in 1 or more of these polyps as early as age 20.
 By age 40, almost all people with FAP will have developed colorectal cancer if preventive colectomy (surgery to remove the colon) is not done.
-For this reason, most physicians recommend colectomy at a young age for cancer prevention in individuals with FAP.
-Several other cancers are associated with FAP, including periampullary (where the bile duct and pancreas empty into the small intestine) and thyroid cancer.
+For this reason, most providers recommend colectomy at a young age for cancer prevention in individuals with FAP.
+Several other cancers are associated with FAP, including stomach, small intestines, pancreas, liver and other organs.